Flucytosine: Pharmacokinetic data

 Flucytosine is well absorbed (75 to 90%) from the gastrointestinal tract.
 Intake with meals slows the absorption, but does not decrease the amount absorbed.
 Following an oral dose of 2 grams peak serum levels are reached after approximately 6 hours.
 The time to peak level decreases with continued therapy.
 After 4 days peak levels are measured after 2 hours.
 The drug is eliminated renally.
 In normal patients flucytosine has reportedly a half-life of 2.5 to 6 hours.
 In patients with impaired renal function higher serum levels are seen and the drug tends to accumulate.
 The drug is mainly excreted unchanged in the urine (90% of an oral dose) and only traces are metabolized and excreted in the feces.
 Therapeutic serum levels range from 25 to 100 μg/ml.
 Serum levels in excess of 100 μg are associated with a higher incidence of side effects.
 Periodic measurements of serum levels are recommended for all patients and are a must in patients with renal damage.

 Economics

-Although a generic, off patent medication in the U.S., as of January 2016, there was only one FDA-approved pharmaceutical supplier, Valeant Pharmaceuticals.
-Due to this monopoly, the cost per 250 mg tablet was $70.46 per tablet for a daily treatment cost of ~$2110/day for a 75 kg adult (165 pounds) adult and $29,591 for a two-week treatment course as of December 2015.
-This cost of flucytosine is more than 100-fold higher in the U.S. than in the United Kingdom and Europe via Meda AB Pharmaceuticals.
-Flucytosine tablets are available in India for US$2.00 per tablet via Jolly Healthcare Pvt.
-Ltd. and are available in 100 tablet packs.
+Although a generic, off patent medication in the U.S., as of January 2016, there was only one FDA-approved pharmaceutical supplier, Valeant Pharmaceuticals.In the United Kingdom and Europe its available via Meda AB Pharmaceuticals.